I’m sure you thought, how do I do SEO for my blog more than once in your blogging endeavor. Or at least I hope you are.

 While it may sound weird directing people to other sites this can also help increase your SEO rankings over time.
 If you are quoting another post, book or article link to it.

 Try to link only to high-quality sites and not spammy ones.
+Also, don’t link to a competitor who is trying to target the same keyword as well!

 7. Build Your Links